 What are the Skills Needed to Become a CFO?

 As the job description of the CFO role evolves, the skillset it demands evolves accordingly.
-Saying a C-Suite leadership position requires decision-making and leadership skills is a little on the nose.
+Saying a company leadership position requires decision-making and leadership skills is a little on the nose.
 Not to mention the extensive financial management skills that the CFO role demands.
-While a CFO will lead the finance function and should possess the vision to build and scale a team, he’s also so much more than just a leader.
+While a CFO will lead the finance function and should possess the vision to build and scale a team, they are also so much more than just a leader.

 “The simple truth is that the CFO is now a primary decision-maker, thought leader, and voice of reason,” according to the Grant Thornton report.